 Project facilitator GPS Capital Partners (GPS) will prepare a series of guides to share lessons learned from the efforts in the four communities.
 In addition, the work in each community will be explored through the Take Action: Work Together framework developed by the County Health Rankings team, which provides a blueprint for building healthy communities and developing strategies that can achieve sustainability and scale.

 The Connecting Public Health and Community Development Project builds on a partnership between Robert Wood Johnson Foundation, the Federal Reserve Bank of San Francisco and GPS that is demonstrating how community development, finance and public health sectors can collaborate to improve the health of all Americans.
 Beginning with a 2010 journal and conference on this topic, the partnership is now holding regional conferences at Federal Reserve Banks around the country to spark dialogues on collaboration at the local level.
-A national conference in fall 2011 will present case studies and practical guidance, marking progess in the field from idea to action.
+A national conference in Fall 2011 will present case studies and practical guidance, marking progress in the field from idea to action.